 By SAMUEL PETREQUIN

-Backed by Germany and France, the money in the fund would be incorporated in the 2021-2027 EU budget.
-Two-thirds of the fund would take the form of grants to be made available to EU countries, while the rest would be made up of conditions-based loans for that governments can apply for.
+Backed by Germany and France, the recovery fund should be incorporated in the 2021-2027 EU budget under the commission’s plans.
+Two-thirds of the fund — a half-trillion euros — would take the form of grants, while the rest would be made up of conditions-based loans for which countries could apply.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.